AnselCmy/Learn_Python3/README.md

 3. Defaultly, the iteration element is key in dic, if we need values, using `.values()` to get the valuses
 4. If we need to iterate both key and values, us `.items()` to get them.
 5. Type `str` can also be iterated
-6. If we need index-oriented iteration like FOR in C, use `enumerate()` to build a index-value couple, and us two variables, further more, we can also use the `len(` to get a range and use it as the index to loop
+6. If we need index-oriented iteration like FOR in C, use `enumerate()` to build a index-value couple, and us two variables, further more, we can also use the `len()` to get a range and use it as the index to loop
 7. Two variables in python FOR is common, it can iterate the two demension list

-### List Comprehensionss
+### List Comprehensions
 1, `a = [x*x for x in range(0, 6)]` is a list comprehension to build a list with the element of power from 0 to 5
 2. If we need more restrictive condition we can use `if`  like `[x*x for x in range(0, 10) if x%2 == 0]`
 3. Two-level loop can also be used in such comprehension